LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ![actions shown for Loop 3.1 and newer versions](img/gh-actions-3.1.png){width="200"}
 {align="left"}

-When building LoopCaregiver, the new steps are not yet available, so you'll skip ahead to [Action: Add Identifiers](#action-add-identifiers).
+When building <code>Loop Caregiver</code>, the new steps are not yet available, so you'll skip ahead to [Action: Add Identifiers](#action-add-identifiers).

 Near the top middle of your Repository fork, click on the "Actions" tab.